rust-lang/rust-forge/src/governance/council.md

 In extreme circumstances where teams are willfully choosing to not act in good faith with regards to the wider Project, the Council has the authority to change a team's purview, move some subset of a team's purview to another team, or remove a team entirely.
 This is done through the Council's regular decision making process.
 (This does not apply to the moderation team; see the next section for accountability between the Council and moderation team.)

-# Ratification of this RFC

-Since November of 2021 the following group has been acting as de-facto Project leadership: all members of the core team, all members of the moderation team, all Project representatives on the Rust Foundation board, and the leads of the "top-level" teams:
-- Compiler
-- Crates.io
-- Dev tools
-- Infrastructure
-- Language
-- Library
-- Moderation (already included above)
-- Release

-This RFC will be ratified using the standard RFC process, with the approving team being all the members of this de facto leadership group.
-This group should also raise objections on behalf of other members of the Project; in particular, team leads should solicit feedback from their teams and subteams.

 # Footnotes

-[^core]: Unlike in some other Open Source projects, the Rust Project's "core team" does not refer to a group that decides the technical direction of the Project.
-As explained in more detail elsewhere in the RFC, the Rust Project distributes decision-making to many different teams who have responsibility for their specific purview.
-For example, the compiler team is in charge of the Rust compiler, the language team is in charge of language evolution, etc. This is part of why this RFC discontinues use of the term "core team".

 [^authority]: The term 'authority' here refers to the powers and responsibilities the Council has to ensure the success of the Rust Project.
-This RFC lays out the limits of these powers, so that the Council will delegate the authority it has to teams responsible for the concerns of the Project.
+This document lays out the limits of these powers, so that the Council will delegate the authority it has to teams responsible for the concerns of the Project.
 These concerns may include - but are not limited to - product vision, day-to-day procedures, engineering decisions, mentoring, and marketing.

 [^teams]: Throughout this document, "teams" includes subteams, working groups, project groups, initiatives, and all other forms of official collaboration structures within the Project.
 "Subteams" includes all forms of collaboration structures that report up through a team.